eclipse-platform/eclipse.platform.ui/docs/IRC_FAQ.md

 Do you have any `hs\_err\_pid*log` files lying around?
 This is an error log that is generated by HotSpot, Sun's implementation of the Java Virtual Machine (assuming that is the JVM you are using).
 HotSpot is also the JVM being used by the OpenJDK project, HotSpot is also being used by IcedTea (which has since been renamed to OpenJDK also).

-### Eclipse is constantly crashing for me on Oracle's / Apple's Java 6 HotSpot VM...

-Do your VM logs point to a problematic frame at `libjvm.so` or `jvm.dll`?
-Do you see any mentions of a `Current CompileTask`, possibly on `AbstractDataTreeNode`, `ParameterizedMethodBinding`, `CCPTemplates`, or `PDOMCPPLinkage`?
-If yes, you are likely seeing a very [infamous bug](http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=6614100) in Oracle's Java 6 VM implementation.
-Try starting Eclipse with the most recent Java SE 6 or 7 release.
-Any Oracle JVM release between 1.6.0.3 and 1.6.0.9 (inclusive) are affected by this bug.

-The relevant NOT_ECLIPSE bug is [bug 214092](https://bugs.eclipse.org/bugs/show_bug.cgi?id=214092) and you can read through it and its duplicates for other information.
-There are workarounds listed on the bug at [bug 214092 comment 13](https://bugs.eclipse.org/bugs/show_bug.cgi?id=214092#c13), [bug 214092 comment 25](https://bugs.eclipse.org/bugs/show_bug.cgi?id=214092#c25), and [bug 214092 comment 26](https://bugs.eclipse.org/bugs/show_bug.cgi?id=214092#c26).
-Please make sure you add the arguments after the `-vmargs` line in the `eclipse.ini` file and that the entry is on its own line.

-If in doubt, you should start Eclipse with the most recent Java SE 6 or 7 release, and tell Eclipse to start use that VM to start Eclipse with the `-vm` argument (`./eclipse -vm /opt/sun-jdk-1.6.0.22/bin/java`).

-### Eclipse gets past the splash screen but then an empty window appears / Eclipse is crashing on me whenever I initiate a browser component such as hovering over Java methods for javadoc tooltips...

-There are a couple of possible causes to this problem.

-If you have Firefox 4 installed, you should install WebKitGTK+.
-Alternatively, you can install an older version of XULRunner and ask Eclipse to use that XULRunner runtime.
-See the [SWT FAQ](http://www.eclipse.org/swt/faq.php#specifyxulrunner) for more information.

-Otherwise, you want to check your workspace's log file (located in `workspace/.metadata/.log`, note the period in front of the folder and file name, this is the marker for hidden files on UNIX and UNIX-based systems) if you have one.
-If you do, you should search for the string `-2147467262`, the full error will be something like `org.eclipse.swt.SWTError: XPCOM error -2147467262`.
-If you have this problem, you should refer to [bug 213194](https://bugs.eclipse.org/bugs/show_bug.cgi?id=213194) and its other variants.
-This is caused by an incompatibility between the version of XULRunner detected by Eclipse and Eclipse itself.
-It is highly recommend that you uninstall any alpha or beta versions of XULRunner on your system since those are not supported.
-Alternatively, you can install a recent stable version of Firefox/XULRunner and point Eclipse at that particular runtime.
-See the [SWT FAQ](http://www.eclipse.org/swt/faq.php#specifyxulrunner) for more information.
-If possible, you should upgrade to Eclipse 4.2.x as soon as possible since the older releases are no longer under maintenance.

-If you are seeing the problem with the empty window, that too should be resolved by what has been mentioned above.
-Please refer to [bug 234910](https://bugs.eclipse.org/bugs/show_bug.cgi?id=234910) for more information.

-If you did not find the XPCOM error, did you find any references to `libxul.so` or `xul.dll` in those logs?
-Maybe you see a mention of `NewLocalFile` in there too?
-If yes, you have likely hit [bug 236724](https://bugs.eclipse.org/bugs/show_bug.cgi?id=236724).
-The cause of this problem is explained in [bug 236724 comment 44](https://bugs.eclipse.org/bugs/show_bug.cgi?id=236724#c44).
-To workaround this problem in the 3.3.x line, you should take a look at [bug 236724 comment 22](https://bugs.eclipse.org/bugs/show_bug.cgi?id=236724#c22).
-If you are comfortable using a newer build, you should try the most recent release or maintenance build.
-These builds can be found [here](http://download.eclipse.org/eclipse/downloads/).

-### The Java EE build for Eclipse Ganymede / Eclipse 3.4 does not run for me but the Eclipse Classic build starts up just fine...

-Do you see something like `-vm C:\\Program Files\\Java\\jre1.6.0_07\\bin\\server\\jvm.dll` in the error dialog?
-If you are using a `dll` or `so` as an argument to `-vm` for starting up Eclipse, there may be problems, see [bug 237652](https://bugs.eclipse.org/bugs/show_bug.cgi?id=237652) for more information.
-You should be able to work around this problem by using the actual `java` binary as an argument to `-vm`.

-### Why does Eclipse hang for an extended period of time after opening an editor in Linux/gtk+?

-There seems to be a bug in gtk+ 2.10 and 2.12 that is causing certain printing backends to hang.
-You can try to start Eclipse with the method suggested below.
-This should be supported in 3.3.1 (and up) maintenance builds and 3.4 and upwards.

-    ./eclipse -vmargs -Dorg.eclipse.swt.internal.gtk.disablePrinting

-You should consider taking a look at [bug 215234](https://bugs.eclipse.org/bugs/show_bug.cgi?id=215234) for more information.
-You may also want to refer to [bug 346903](http://bugzilla.gnome.org/show_bug.cgi?id=346903) in GNOME's bugzilla system.

-### Eclipse is crashing for me when performing Subversion operations on Windows.
-I am using Subclipse.

-Have you found any JVM error logs with a mentioning of the libapr-1.dll file?
-If yes, you have hit a DLL incompatibility problem raised by Subversion's use of the Apache Portable Runtime library.
-Please see Subclipse's [FAQ entry](http://subclipse.tigris.org/wiki/PluginFAQ#head-43aec0a3a0f7175fc55e72caf95471f8711d9d28) about this for more information.

 ### I'm having memory, heap, or permgen problems, what can I do?

 *   [FAQ How do I increase the heap size available to Eclipse?](./FAQ_How_do_I_increase_the_heap_size_available_to_Eclipse.md "FAQ How do I increase the heap size available to Eclipse?")
 *   [FAQ How do I increase the permgen size available to Eclipse?](./FAQ_How_do_I_increase_the_permgen_size_available_to_Eclipse.md "FAQ How do I increase the permgen size available to Eclipse?")

-### Eclipse is constantly crashing for me on Linux and I have a lot of plug-ins installed.
-There is a mentioning of "too many open files".

-With around 1000 plug-ins installed on Linux, Eclipse will crash due to an excessive amount of open files.
-Please see [bug 238015](https://bugs.eclipse.org/bugs/show_bug.cgi?id=238015) for more information.
-The best workaround at the moment is to add `osgi.bundlefile.limit=600` in `eclipe/configuration/config.ini`.

-### Eclipse buttons in dialogs and other places are not working for me if I click them with the mouse.
-I also cannot see anything in the tree when I try to install updates.
-What's going on?

-Are you using running on GTK+ 2.17.x/2.18.x?
-Try declaring the GDK\_NATIVE\_WINDOWS environment variable and see how that goes.
-(Note that for some folk this workaround causes other failures.)

-    $ export GDK_NATIVE_WINDOWS=true
-    $ ./eclipse

-The latest version of GTK+ has altered the way it creates and handles windows on the X windowing system.
-This has introduced some problems due to the way SWT was managing the Z order of windows.

-The buttons problem should be fixed in both the 3.6 stream and the 3.5.2 stream.
-Any [3.5.2 stream build](http://download.eclipse.org/eclipse/downloads/) newer than M20091118-0800 should include the fix.
-See [bug 291257](https://bugs.eclipse.org/bugs/show_bug.cgi?id=291257) for more information.

-The tree problem is described by [bug 290395](https://bugs.eclipse.org/bugs/show_bug.cgi?id=290395).
-This has been fixed in the 3.6 stream.
-Any build newer than I20091201-2000 should include the fix.
-Please test it out to see if it resolves your problem.
-Pending community feedback, the fix may be backported to 3.5.2

 ### Eclipse seems to be hanging on startup.
 How can I find out why?